-Taliban requests representation at the United Nations, kicking off credentials battle
+Taliban request representation at the United Nations, kicking off credentials battle

-United Nations Headquarters, New York (CNN)The Taliban has requested representation at this week's United Nations General Assembly, a move that is expected to kick off a diplomatic battle with the preexisting Afghan envoy.
+United Nations Headquarters, New York (CNN)The Taliban have requested representation at this week's United Nations General Assembly, a move that is expected to kick off a diplomatic battle with the preexisting Afghan envoy.

 Afghanistan is currently represented at the UN by Ghulam Isaczai, an appointee of the country's former democratic government, which crumbled under the Taliban's advance last month.
 Rival requests by the Taliban and Isaczai are now being considered by UN's credentials committee.

-The Taliban, which now governs Afghanistan, instructed the UN on Monday to replace Isaczai with their own representative, according to a statement by the UN Secretary General's spokesman Stéphane Dujarric.
+The Taliban, who now govern Afghanistan, instructed the UN on Monday to replace Isaczai with their own representative, according to a statement by the UN Secretary-General's spokesman Stéphane Dujarric.

 "The Secretary-General received a communication with the letterhead 'Islamic Emirate of Afghanistan, Ministry of Foreign Affairs' dated 20 September 2021, signed by 'Ameer Khan Muttaqi' as 'Minister of Foreign Affairs,' requesting to participate in the '76th session of the UN General Assembly on September 21-27 2021,' " he said in a statement.

-Instead, it named Mohammad Suhail Shaheen as the Islamist militant group's nominee to replace him as permanent representative in New York.
+According to the letter, Isaczai no longer represents Afghanistan.
+Instead, it named Mohammad Suhail Shaheen as the Islamist militant group's nominee for permanent representative in New York.

-The letter also noted that former president Mohammed Ashraf Ghani has been "ousted and [countries across the world] no longer recognize him as president," according to the spokesman's statement.
+The letter also noted that former President Mohammed Ashraf Ghani has been "ousted and [countries across the world] no longer recognize him as president," according to the spokesman's statement.

 UN watchers had anticipated potential conflict this year over at least two seats in the General Assembly Hall -- those of Myanmar and Afghanistan, where new regimes have recently surged to power but diplomats representing the previous governments still hold UN accreditation.

-Note: This story has been updated with comments from a US State Department official.